PeterCamilleri/CX16/tools/README.md

 Include files are used to define the entry points, symbols, and macros that are needed for one assembler source file to utilize another one.
 They should **never** generate code or variables.
 Why?
 An include file may be included by many assembler files.
-Any created entities will be created multiple time leading to a linker error or "unexpected" results when run.
+Any created entities (code or varaibles) will be created multiple times leading to a linker error or "unexpected" results when run.

 ## Using include files